 Tools that allow you to run a reverse photo search are available for free and are extremely easy to use, thanks to multiple websites providing it as well as Google Image Search.
-It also offers browser extensions, so all you have to do is right-click any online photo and choose image search option from the drop-down menu.
+It also offers browser extensions, so all you have to do is right-click any online photo and choose the image search option from the drop-down menu.

 So how can picture search help grow your business?
 Reasons vary, but usually, sometimes it’s to authenticate a photo online, by finding the source or track its users across the web.

-A website owner always wants to enhance the rankings of the webiste.
+A website owner always wants to enhance the rankings of the website.
 If he publishes brochures or press releases, or post copyright images online, it is safe to say that you can assume that your pictures are going to be re-used.
-The purpose of reverse photo search is to tell you where and when.
+The purpose of an image search engine is to tell you where and when.
 After that, you can decide whether re-using your image is legal and appropriate, and whether or not to take action against the person.